 Figure 4.
-Histopathological comparison between areas with and without possible ARIA-H in iAD cases.
+Histopathological comparison between areas with and without hemorrhagic lesions in iAD cases.

-A greater density of iron deposits was observed in cortical areas of iAD cases with possible ARIA-H on ex vivo MRI (n = 10 samples) compared to cortical areas of iAD cases without possible ARIA-H on ex vivo MRI (n = 12 samples) (A, U = 21, p = 0.009).
-Aβ plaque area (B, U = 45, p = 0.346) and tau severity (C, U = 44, p = 0.314) did not differ between areas with and without possible ARIA-H. Percentage cortical CAA was comparable between areas with and without possible ARIA-H (D, U = 47, p = 0.418).
-We found greater leptomeningeal CAA area (E, U = 26, p = 0.025) as well as degree of concentric vessel wall splitting (F, U = 22, p = 0.020) in areas of iAD cases with possible ARIA-H compared to areas of iAD cases without possible ARIA-H. Note that in one sample no leptomeningeal vessels were present to assess (F).
+A greater density of iron deposits was observed in cortical areas of iAD cases with hemorrhagic lesions (i.e. cortical superficial siderosis) on ex vivo MRI (n = 10 samples) compared to cortical areas of iAD cases without hemorrhagic lesions on ex vivo MRI (n = 12 samples) (A, U = 21, p = 0.009).
+Aβ plaque area (B, U = 45, p = 0.346) and tau severity (C, U = 44, p = 0.314) did not differ between areas with and without hemorrhagic lesions.
+Percentage cortical CAA was comparable between areas with and without hemorrhagic lesions (D, U = 47, p = 0.418).
+We found greater leptomeningeal CAA area (E, U = 26, p = 0.025) as well as degree of concentric vessel wall splitting (F, U = 22, p = 0.020) in areas of iAD cases with compared to areas of iAD cases without hemorrhagic lesions.
+Note that in one sample no leptomeningeal vessels were present to assess (F).
 The vast majority of microinfarcts were observed in positive control iAD case #1 (G).
 The insets show three representative examples of cortical microinfarcts on H&E. The inset in (3) shows a CAA-positive cortical vessel associated with the microinfarct.
 Box plots represent median and interquartile range. * p < 0.05, ** p < 0.01.